 The Slippery Slope

-Married people who unintentionally fall in love online do so gradually and often don’t realize how far they have gone until they are hopelessly attached.
+People in a committed relationship who unintentionally fall in love as a result of online attractions do so gradually and often don’t realize how far they have gone until they are hopelessly attached.
 The conversations usually begin with casual discussions about mutual interests.
 The public communication then moves to private messages and chats.
 As the messages become more personal, words of affection are expressed in greetings and sign-offs.
 When they start exchanging complaints about their primary relationships, they are expressing a vulnerability and neediness that the developing relationship feeds upon.
 After exchanging photographs and telephone numbers, the shift to real time signifies another line that has been crossed.

 The signs of being hooked on the net by a dangerous attraction are: